Hadwiger Models: Low-Temperature Behavior in a Natural Extension of the Ising Model: Proofs of the the Main Theorems

 \begin{proof}

 First, we consider the case where exactly one vertex state has minimal energy.
 If a configuration with only that vertex state is possible, it will be minimal.
 For the $F$ and $E$ vertex states, minimal energy is achieved by the full and empty configurations respectively; any other configuration must have other vertex states, and so the ground configuration is unique and translation invariant.
 For the $H$ and $C$ vertex states, we start with a single vertex.
 This could have three distinct assignments, as the $C$ state is realizable by three different three-hexagon configurations.
 However, given a trio of three hexagons and state $C$, there is only one configuration on its neighbors such that every vertex is in state $C$.
 By induction, this uniquely determines a periodic ground configuration given one of our original choices, so there are three periodic ground configurations.
-Along the $E-H$, $E-F$, and $C-F$ transition lines, the minimal vertex states cannot coexist, i.e. neighboring vertices cannot have distinct minimal vertex states, there must be a third state between them.
+Along the $E-H$, $E-F$, and $C-F$ degeneracy lines, the minimal vertex states cannot coexist, i.e. neighboring vertices cannot have distinct minimal vertex states, they must be separated by a third vertex that is in a non-minimal state, as demonstrated in Fig.~\ref{fig:interfaces}.
 Therefore, all minimal configurations must have only one vertex state, so the set of minimal configurations is the union of the set on the two neighboring regions, and as such is finite and periodic.

 Along the $H-F$, $E-C$, and $H-C$ boundary lines, minimal vertex states can coexist.
 Thus there are infinitely many energy-preserving modifications to particular ground configurations (for example, given the empty configuration, along the $E-C$ line, one can fill in any single hexagon), so the set of ground configurations is infinite.
 These ground configurations are also not in general periodic: the lower half-plane may have one vertex state, while the upper may have the other.